-Does your dream travel list include Greek Island Hopping?
+Does your dream travel list include Greek Island Hopping in the Cyclades?
 But how do you start planning your Greek vacation with over 6,000 Greek Islands along its 16,000 km coastline to choose from, lucky for travellers there are only 227 that are habitable.

 The most popular Greek Island hopping region is the Cyclades.
 With short ferry journey times and more frequent schedules, the islands of Mykonos, Paros and Santorini are the best Greek Islands for island hopping.
 We have done it and it was a breeze and definitely the best way to see the Cyclades group.